joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 ```

 **Approach 5**
-Similar to approach 4, but here the clear text password is searched in memory and displayed (for an unknown reason encrypted passwords have an extra character appended which has to be chopped off).
+Similar to approach 4, but here the clear text password is searched in memory and displayed (for an unknown reason encrypted passwords have an extra character appended which has to be chopped off, probably the string is in memory not C-style nul terminated).
 ```
 elf@3daddf729fff ~/lab $ cat read.c
 #define _GNU_SOURCE